-This table is designed to provide data on selected diagnosis and selected services rendered.
-The data source is data maintained for billing purposes and/or in HIT systems, including EHRs.
+This table is designed to provide data on selected diagnoses and selected services rendered.
+The data source is data maintained for billing purposes, lab reports, and/or in HIT systems, including EHRs.
 Table 6A is not expected to reflect the full range of diagnoses and services rendered by a health center.
-The diagnoses and services selected represent those that are prevalent among Health Center Program patients or that have been regarded as sentinel indicators of access to primary care or are of special interest to HRSA.
+The selected diagnoses and services represent those that are prevalent among Health Center Program patients, have been regarded as sentinel indicators of access to primary care, or are of special interest to HRSA.

 Report diagnoses on this table that were made as part of documented visits with licensed or credentialed medical, dental, mental health, substance use disorder, or vision providers only.

-For example, do not count a diagnosis for diabetes if a case manager or a health educator sees the patient with diabetes or a diagnosis of hypertension is made by a mental health provider.
+For example, do not count a diagnosis for diabetes if a case manager or a health educator sees the patient with diabetes or if a diagnosis of hypertension is listed (but not diagnosed) by a mental health provider.